-The Ministry has published the Guideline for Pre-start Health and Safety Reviews to clarify the intent and requirements of Section 7 of the Regulation for Industrial Establishments
+Recently, the MOL published the Guideline for Pre-start Health and Safety Review.
+The purpose of this guideline was to clarify the intent and requirements of Section 7 of the Regulation for Industrial Establishments, which was amended in October of 2000.

 Section 7 of the Industrial Regulation requires the employer (under certain conditions) to develop a written review on the construction, addition or installation of any new apparatus, structure, protective element or process or the modification of an existing one.
-The review must be conducted by a professional engineer, or in some circumstances by a person with "special, expert or professional knowledge or qualifications", who will detail the measures (steps, actions or engineering controls) necessary to bring the construction, addition, installation or modification into compliance with the provisions of the Industrial Regulation.
+The review must be conducted by a professional engineer, or now in one set of instances by a "knowledgeable person", who will detail the measures (steps, actions or engineering controls) necessary to bring the construction, addition, installation or modification into compliance with the provisions of the Industrial Regulation.

 The employer must address any measures necessary to bring the new or modified apparatus into compliance before production begins.
 The review is to be kept on file and a copy given to the JHSC or health and safety representative.
-Prior to 2000 amendments, the employer would have been required to send the review to qualified staff at the Ministry.
-However, the burden has now been placed on the worker members of the JHSC who often possess far less expertise in this area than the former qualified Ministry staff.
+Prior to 2000 amendments, the employer would have been required to send the review to qualified staff at the MOL.
+However, the burden has now been placed on the worker members of the JHSC who often possess far less expertise in this area than the former qualified MOL staff.